wena-cli/wena/README.md

 #### Command output

-When necesseray, you may write messages to the console using the command's output `write` or `writeln` methods:
+When necessary, you may write messages to the console using the command's output `write` or `writeln` methods:

 ```rust
 use wena::{Command, Output};